AmandeepSainiAus/add_func/README.md

 # add_func
-How to insert data in DATABASE
+How to insert data into the DATABASE